-Writing about mid-life characters pursuing second chances that don’t always turn out as planned…
+Writing about mid-life characters in pursuit of second chances that don’t always turn out as planned…

-Aspiring author winding down a long and successful career writing for business to launch my second act as a traditionally published author.
-With three completed manuscripts and many ideas for more, I am seeking a literary agent with whom I can partner on this next adventure.
+Aspiring author winding down a successful career writing for business to launch my second act as a published novelist.
+With three completed manuscripts and ideas for many more, I am seeking a literary agent with whom I can partner on this journey.

 My (as yet) Unpublished Work

-When Sandra’s doctors ask Paul to help restore her memory, he interprets this as a calling from God to minister to his old friend, and throughout her recovery becomes her constant companion.
-In the process, he experiences a taste of what a life with Sandra might have been, rekindling old feelings he manages to suppress until Sandra strikes up an innocent friendship with an engaging French widower and jealousy emerges, leading to an impulsive kiss that raises Sandra’s hopes for a new beginning, but tumbles Paul headlong into a struggle over whether God is testing his faith, or if God’s ‘calling’ is to be with his one true love.
+Sandra’s doctors enlist Paul to help her recover and regain her memory and he interprets this as a sign from God he was meant to minister to his old friend.
+In the months that follow, he becomes her constant companion and in the process, experiences what life with Sandra might have been, rekindling long-forgotten feelings he manages to suppress until she strikes up an innocent friendship with an engaging French widower and natural feelings of jealousy emerge, tumbling Paul headlong into a struggle over whether God is testing his faith, or if God’s will is for him to be with his one true love.

-Eleanor Kouign (pronounced “queen”), an award-winning professor of genetics at Princeton University, is “out of sorts”—snapping at students, fighting with administration, and becoming increasingly estranged from her quirky “Dr. Doolittle”-type biology professor husband—but doesn’t know why…until she learns her ambitious young research assistant with whom she parted ways five years earlier on bad terms is now CEO of a bio-tech startup and speaking at an upcoming conference.
-To Ellie, he was cut from the same cloth: they shared a passion for genetics, finished each others’ sentences, even laughed at the same jokes.
-But when he suddenly abandoned the project to pursue his own dream, out of spite, she removed his name from the award submission…and now wonders if she let her one chance at true happiness walk out the door.
+Eleanor Kouign (pronounced “queen”) is an award-winning professor of genetics at Princeton University, but lately she has been “out of sorts”—snapping at students, fighting administration, and becoming increasingly estranged from her quirky “Dr. Doolittle”-type biology professor husband—and doesn’t know why…until she learns an ambitious young research assistant with whom she parted ways five years earlier on bad terms is now CEO of a bio-tech startup and is speaking at an upcoming conference.
+In Ellie’s mind they were cut from the same cloth, sharing a passion for genetics and even laughing at the same jokes, but when he suddenly abandoned the project to pursue his own dream, out of spite she removed his name from the award submission…and now wonders if she let her one chance at true happiness walk out the door.

-Obsessing over what once was…and what could again possibly be…Ellie sets off for the conference against the advice of her therapist to present him with a lighthearted “consolation gift” to make amends for the recognition he never received and building up their anticipated reunion in ways that might not quite be in touch with reality.
+Obsessing over what once was…and what could again possibly be…she proposes a trial separation from her husband, and against the advice of her therapist, sets off for the conference with a plan to present her former assistant with a lighthearted “consolation gift” to make amends for the award recognition he never received, building up their anticipated reunion in ways that might not quite be in touch with reality.

 Friend in Need – A Novella

 Out of the blue, Caroline Metzger receives a phonecall.
 The pregnant wife of a former employee she hasn’t seen in three years is asking for her help—he’s been imprisoned in Colombia, mistaken for a local insurgent.
-Although no longer performing field work since becoming a senior executive at the Red Cross, Caroline finds herself boarding a plane for the jungles of Colombia, risking personal safety, to negotiate the release of her protégé, her friend, and the one for whom her feelings run more deeply than he would ever come to know…
+And although she hasn’t performed field work since becoming senior executive at the Red Cross, Caroline finds herself boarding a plane for the jungles of Colombia, risking her own personal safety to negotiate the release of her protégé, her friend, and the one for whom her feelings run more deeply than he would ever come to know…

 [20,000 words – can be developed into a full length novel]